fyrus7/FyrusDigitalAlarmClock/README.md

 # What to connect where?
 - connect display and DS3231 to I2C pin as usual.
-- connect SQW pin from DS3231 to pin 2 of Arduino.
+- connect SQW pin  to pin 2 of Arduino (D2 / Interrupt - INT0)
-- connect button 1 to pin 3 (button interrupt), connect button 2 to pin 4.
+- connect button 1 to pin 3 (D3 / Interrupt - INT1)
+- connect button 2 to pin 4.
 - connect Buzzer to pin 5.

 # HOW TO USE